Information Session | What Our Students Are Saying | Faculty Spotlight | Commitment to Inclusion and Social Change | Apply Now

 Accreditation and VCS

-If you have questions about how this might impact your ability to be certified, please contact uoaba@uoregon.edu.
+If you have questions about verification or accreditation and how this might impact you, please contact uoaba@uoregon.edu.